tap349/tap349.github.io/_posts/2016-05-11-tables-and-models-with-namespaces-in-rails.md

 categories: [rails]
 ---

+in Rails modules are namespaces - I will use the term `module` onward only.

-when searching for table ActiveRecord always uses model name without namespaces. e.g. for `Stats::Google::Analytics::McfStat` it will search for `mcf_stats` table.
+when searching for table ActiveRecord always uses model name without modules. e.g. for `Stats::Google::Analytics::McfStat` it will search for `mcf_stats` table.

-to use modules as table name prefixes it's necessary to define `table_name_prefix`:
+to use module name as table name prefix it's necessary to define table name prefix for this module:

 - create file named as top-level module
-- define table name prefix for any module inside top-level module
+- define table name prefix for top-level module or any nested module

 e.g. for `Stats::Google::Analytics::McfStat` create _app/models/stats/stats.rb_: